Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Main results

-using data processing inequality since $\sum_{i=1}^{N}\brac{W_{i}/\sqrt{N}}\sim W$ and $\sum_{i=1}^{N}\overline{g_{i}}\underline{X_{i}}=GX$.
-This creates a new channel which is decomposable into $N$ SIMO channels and has larger capacity than the original channel.
-Hence the required result follows using Theorem \ref{thm:decompose_graph} by decomposing the new channel into $N$ SIMO channels and since each SIMO channel has zero gDoF from Theorem \ref{thm:simo}. \end{IEEEproof} Note that the above result is a generalization of the zero DoF result for MIMO from \cite{lapidoth2003capacity}.
-In their model the channel statistics is fixed and the power of the i.i.d. noise is scaled.
-But our result is more general in the sense that we allow the fading channel strengths to be scaled with different exponents.
+using the data processing inequality since $\sum_{i=1}^{N}\brac{W_{i}/\sqrt{N}}\sim W$ and $\sum_{i=1}^{N}\overline{g_{i}}\underline{X_{i}}=GX$.
+This creates a new channel which is decomposable into $N$ SIMO channels, and the new channel has a larger capacity than the original channel.
+Hence the required result follows due to Theorem \ref{thm:decompose_graph} by decomposing the new channel into $N$ SIMO channels and using the fact that each SIMO channel has zero gDoF for $T=1$ (due to Theorem \ref{thm:simo}). \end{IEEEproof} Note that the above result is a generalization of the zero DoF result for MIMO channels by Lapidoth and Moser \cite{lapidoth2003capacity}.
+In their model, the channel statistics is fixed and the power of the i.i.d. noise is scaled.
+However, our result is more general in the sense that we allow the fading channel strengths to be scaled with different exponents.